njanders9124/njanders9124.github.io/essays/nothing-can-be-certain.md

 ## UI design from the maker's end

 But a user never has to see how the sausage is made with their websites.
-They've don't have to deal with CSS, html classes, or !important for hours only to produce a website that looks like <a href="http://dancing-baby.net/Babygif.htm">dancing baby</a> or <a href=https://templeos.org/>TempleOS</a>.
+They don't have to deal with CSS, html classes, or !important for hours only to produce a website that looks like <a href="http://dancing-baby.net/Babygif.htm">dancing baby</a> or <a href=https://templeos.org/>TempleOS</a>.

 But then again, neither do we.